moveit/moveit_tutorials/doc/moveit_cpp/moveitcpp_tutorial.rst

 Introduction
 ------------
-MoveItCpp is a new high level interface, a unified C++ API that does not require the use of ROS Actions, Services, and Messages to access the core MoveIt functionality, and an alternative (not a full replacement) for the existing `MoveGroup API <../move_group_interface/move_group_interface_tutorial.html>`_.
+MoveItCpp is a new high level interface, a unified C++ API that does not require the use of ROS Actions, Services, and Messages to access the core MoveIt functionality, and an alternative (not a full replacement) for the existing `MoveGroup API <../move_group_interface/move_group_interface_tutorial.html>`_, we recommend this interface for advanced users needing more realtime control or for industry applications.
+This interface has been developed at PickNik Robotics by necessity for our many commercial applications.

 Getting Started
 ---------------